Overview of Everest Base Camp Trek

 Mt.
 Everest is well known in the Nepali language as Sagarmatha, where "Sagar" means the bottom of sea level and "Matha" means the top of the head, which means sea level to top.
 It is the world’s highest mountain, and in the Tibetan language, it is called Chomolungma, or Holy Mountain.
 It looks like a black rock, but it is the world’s highest and most gloriously charming peak; it is (8848 m/29029ft) above sea level.

-Reaching the base camp of the world’s highest peak (5,364 meters / 17,599 feet), witnessing the closest and most awe-inspiring view of Mount Everest (8,848 meters / 29,029 feet) from the highest vantage point at Kalapatthar (5,545 meters / 18,192 feet), and spending the night at the highest settlement in Gorak Shep (5,160 meters / 16,930 feet) offers an unparalleled adventure.
+Reaching the base camp of the world’s highest peak (5,364 meters / 17,599 feet), witnessing the closest and most awe-inspiring view of Mount Everest (8,848 meters / 29,029 feet) from the highest vantage point at Kalapatthar (5,545 meters / 18,192 feet), and spending the night at the highest settlement in Gorakshep (5,160 meters / 16,930 feet) offers an unparalleled adventure.
 The Everest Base Camp Trek provides extraordinary vistas of snow-capped mountains, captivating natural beauty, and an immersive experience of the unique Sherpa culture.
 Embark on this extraordinary journey with us, and create an unforgettable trip filled with adventure and lasting memories.

 Everest base camp is situated in the Solukhumbu District, east of Nepal.
 Most of the people are Sherpas, and a few others are Rai and Tamang people.
 We explore their lifestyle, culture, religion, etc. They live in a community village, and they are beneficial to each other.
-Every camp has a well-managed tea house that facilitates lodges; they provide organic and hygienic meals and comfortable rooms with warm hospitality.
-It is an open valley with less vegetation, but they do some farming and produce some crops and organic vegetables.

 Sherpa people are very rich in culture and have their own traditions.
 They speak their own native languages, dress themselves up, and celebrate many kinds of festivals.
 Especially, they celebrate their own Happy New Year called "Gyalbo Lhosar."
 They are so helpful; they stay in the community village and help each other.
 They love their own typical and traditional culture.
 Likewise, they married according to their own traditions.
 The trekking route has many community villages along Lukla, Phakding, Monjo, Namche, Khunde, Khumjung, Pangboche, and Thame Thamo.
 They have pets and wild animals such as Sheep, Goats, Mountain goats, snow leopards, red pandas, some birds, etc.

-Day two arrives at the capital city of Khumbu Valley, or Sherpa Valley, called "NAMCHE BAZAAR."
-It is a beautiful place; they have many lodges.
-They have trekking shops, mountain bakeries, banks, ATMs, etc. We recommend "Acclimatization Day" on day 3, but we need to do a day excursion.
+We recommend "Acclimatization Day" on day 3, but you must to do a few hours ay excursion.
+Special purpose of acclimatization and excellent views.
 Our guide will take you to Khumjung Khunde village to explore Hillary School, Hospital, and Yeti Skull in Khumjung Monastery, or directly take you to Everest View Hotel to watch the incredible view of Mt.
 Everest at 8848m, Amadablam, Thamserku, and many more.
-Then, return to Namche Bazaar, take lunch, get refreshed, and enjoy a yummy mountain bakery and café.
-Namche Bazaar is a really nice place to stay for a couple of days, and we stayed here for two nights to adjust to the altitude for acclimatization.

 Then, your trekking will continue through many beautiful villages.
-The next day, you will arrive at Tengboche, which is a huge historical monastery.
+The next day, you will arrive at Tengboche, where is a huge historical monastery.
 You get a chance to visit the monastery early in the morning and in the evening during monk ceremony time.
 You can visit and explore it, even if you can sit in the corner to meditate for a while.
-You will see an incredible view of Mt.
-Everest panorama and Amadablam, Thamserku, Lhotse, Nupsesaar, Taboche Peak, etc.
+You will see an incredible panorama view of Mt.
+Everest and Amadablam, Thamserku, Lhotse, Nupsesaar, Taboche Peak, etc.

 Today's morning is the most important; you should get up early in the morning.
 Then, ascend approximately 385m, which takes almost two hours, and call it the KALAPATTHAR viewpoint (5545 m/18192 ft).
 It is an extremely tough ascent with an absolutely incredible view of Mt.
 Everest (8848 m/29029 ft).
 It looks like a "BLACK rock," but it is such a glorious view standing with the 4th highest mountain, Lhotse, at 8516 m, and Nupse.
 You can spend 15–20 minutes watching views and make a lot of pictures with your team in your own style; it will be a lifetime of unforgettable memories.
 You will see many white, snow-capped mountains.